 10. Silky Pan Gravy with Cream, Cognac and Thyme

-It is thicken with flour as well as heavy cream to make it silky smooth.
+It is thickened with flour as well as heavy cream to make it silky smooth.
 Check out this recipe.

 11. Citrus Gravy